 Ronald McDonald House Charities

-LIU Brisbane has supported Ronald McDonald House South East Queensland (RMHSEQ) for a decade.
-Over the years, LIU staff have assisted at the RMHSEQ 'Impact Day' programme, supported the RMHSEQ Red Boot Hoot Gala Ball and Red Boot Golf Day, and engaged with vulnerable families by coming into the house to cook for them.
+Liberty Brisbane has supported Ronald McDonald House South East Queensland (RMHSEQ) for a decade.
+Over the years, Liberty staff have assisted at the RMHSEQ 'Impact Day' programme, supported the RMHSEQ Red Boot Hoot Gala Ball and Red Boot Golf Day, and engaged with vulnerable families by coming into the house to cook for them.

 While guests enjoyed a sausage sizzle, celebrity athletes including Ian Heally, Craig Burns, Ryall Harris, Rhys Howden, Taylor McKeown, Bronte Barratt, Dane Bird Smith, Wally Fullerton, Trevor Gillmeister - and Ronald - played a fun game with oversized racquets.
 Later, teams played hotshots before the Fast4 tennis draw.